google/WebFundamentals/src/_langs/en/tools/javascript/command-line/command-line-reference.markdown

     - If you are using a library such as jQuery that uses <code>$</code>, this functionality will be overwritten, and <code>$</code> will correspond to that library's implementation.
   new-line:
     - Press <kbd class="kbd">Shift</kbd> + <kbd class="kbd">Enter</kbd> in the console to start a new line without executing the script.
+  closing-order:
+    - Multiple CPU profiles can operate at once and you aren't required to close them out in creation order.
 ---
 {% wrap content %}